robertvanoverbeek/AirflowTutorial/README.md

 * Thanks to the ease of use data engineers and data scientists don't waste much time on DevOps.

 ### 3. Setting up the Airflow environment in Google Cloud Platform (GCP)
 We will set up an Airflow environment in Google Cloud.
-Google has integrated Airflow in its offering Cloud Composer, with which setting up and Airfow environment is just a few clicks away.
+Google has integrated Airflow in its offering Cloud Composer, with which setting up and Airflow environment is just a few clicks away.
 In addition GCP comes with a free $300,- trial credit per google account (Gmail account) for a one year period.

 Within your Google Account launch your Google cloud console (https://console.cloud.google.com) and navigate to 'Composer' via the 'hamburger' icon in the top left corner.
 You will then see the options as displayed in the following visual: